Workflow Syntax and Execution Runtime¶

 check suite both get a

-By default, steps in Popper workflows run in Docker.
-In addition,
+By default, Popper workflows run in Docker on the machine where

-<engine> is one of the supported engines.
-When no value for this
+one of the supported ones.
+When no value for this flag is given,

-flag is given, Popper executes workflows in Docker.
-Below we briefly
+Popper executes workflows in Docker.
+Below we briefly describe each

 Popper can execute a workflow in systems where Singularity 3.2+ is available.
 To execute a workflow in Singularity containers: